 - A 1-page essay (see application for details).

 - One letter of recommendation (must not be a friend or relative of the applicant).

 - Indigenous applicants must upload verification of tribal affiliation to their application.

 Applicants invite recommenders to submit Letters of Recommendation during the application process.
 If a recommender does not receive the automated instructions via email, applicants should download the How to Write a Reference Without an Invitation Code document, found on the right side of this page, and email it to their recommender.

-Applicants who have submitted complete applications will be notified of scholarship decisions by April 30, 2021.
-Please contact Brandi Williams with questions about this scholarship that have not been answered above.
+Applicants who have submitted complete applications will be notified of scholarship decisions by May 15, 2021.